 CAS students may choose to participate in internships and/or conduct research projects, depending upon their curriculum and career goals.
 These types of experiences are highly encouraged.

 Internships can be obtained during the fall, spring, or summer semesters.
-Up to six credits of internship may be applied to a student’s degree program.
+Up to three credits of internship may be applied to a student’s degree program.
 Internships enable a student to apply classroom learning in an organizational setting.

 Additionally, some students may choose to conduct highly specific, original, research projects either in an independent or a collaborative role.
 Students often present their research projects at local, regional, and national conferences.